pogo61/Trello-API-Hook/README.md

 - this will create a "Trello API Hook" Organisation with the requisite artefacts needed to run the API.

 #### Verify Import
-- Expand the services folder in the Google Sheets API Hook you imported and find Trello_vs0 VS
+- Expand the services folder in the Trello API Hook organisation you imported and find Trello_vs0 VS

 #### Activate Anonymous Contract
-- Expand the contracts folder in the Google Drive API Hook you imported and find the "Anonymous" contract under the "Provided Contracts" folder
+- Expand the contracts folder in the Trello API Hook organisation you imported and find the "Anonymous" contract under the "Provided Contracts" folder
 - click on the "Activate Contract" workflow activity in the righ-hand Activities portlet
 - ensure that the status changes to "Workflow Is Completed"

 #### Configure Security
 - Go to Trello Hook -> Policies -> Operational Policies
     - For the four Policies defined there:
         - select a policy
         - click on the "Activate Policy" workflow activity in the righ-hand Activities portlet
         - ensure that the status changes to "State: Active"
     - Go to the PM "Security" tab
     - Click the "Add User" button
     - make the "Username" the value of the Key you generated as part of the pre-requisites
     - make the "password" the value of the Token you generated as part of the pre-requisites
     - make the "Full Name" the value of "Trello Key"
     - make the "First Name" the value of your first name
     - make the "Last Name" the value of your last name
     - save the new user
+- Unzip the com.soa.pso.policy.Trello_1.0.0.zip file into the /sm70 directory of you ND installation(s).
+For Each ND:
+    - restart your ND
+    - loging to the ND Admin console
+    - select the "Insert Trello Credentials Policy Handler" Policy in the "Avaialble Features" tab and follow the Wizard installation instrauctions

 #### Verify Connectivity
 - curl --user username:password http://"ND Servername and port"/trello/members/my/boards